image image image

 If you buy sight unseen, you have one year to look at the land and change it to another lot if you do not like it, or decide you are interested in another type of lot.
 We simply write up another Sales Agreement, and switch equity from one piece to another.
 Most contracts involve the option to switch, especially if you purchase sight unseen as most people do.
 Some see their lots first and there is no need for an option to switch.
 Everyone is invited to view the property first if time allows you to break away and do so.
 People rarely switch, as the pictures are quite good, and the land is always much more than you can imagine from seeing just pictures.
 Note, we have had some people want to make numerous switches, each time they see property on line that they make like better than what they bought.
 Because of this, we have a point in our agreement that states that a $150 cost for a switch is a possibility.
 This will be determined between the buyer and seller at the time of the switch.

-Road Association Return to Top
+Return to Top

 image

-Site design & hosting by Complete Computer Services.
+Site Design & Hosting by Complete Computer Services